 Easter in Alsace: events

-In Alsace and the Lorraine département of Moselle, Easter Friday (le vendredi Saint) is a bank holiday unlike elsewhere in France.
+In Alsace and the Lorraine département of Moselle, Good Friday (le vendredi Saint) is a bank holiday unlike elsewhere in France.
 The region hosts many other events, such as decorated egg exhibitions, concerts, giant Easter egg hunts, and interactive Easter workshops, without forgetting Passion Plays, such as in Masevaux.

 Easter Lamb: the Lammala

-The biscuit baked in a traditional pottery mould in the shape of a lamb is also pronounced “lammala”, “lémela”, “lamella”, “Oschterlammele” or “osterlämmele”.
-The French calls it “Agneau pascal”.
+The biscuit baked in a traditional pottery mould in the shape of a lamb is also pronounced “lammala”, “lémela”, “lamella”, “Oschterlammele”, or “osterlämmele”.
+The French call it “Agneau pascal”.

 This gênoise biscuit sprinkled with icing sugar symbolises purity and innocence and refers to Jesus, the Lamb of God sacrificed on the cross.

 The Lammala is elegantly attired with a ribbon around its neck and can be found everywhere in Alsace, from supermarkets to grocery stores.
 The best Lamalas are those from reputed boulangeries-pâtisseries, such as Pâtisserie Gilg in Munster.

 (f) for féminin, (m) for masculin, (adj) for adjective and (v) for verbs